Dazed and Confused: Smoke Point Versus Flash Point

 Which One Should I Cook With?

-It would be a simplification to tell you to just use the oil with the highest smoke point for all your cooking, especially because sometimes we want the flavor that a good olive oil or butter imparts to our food, even though they both have relatively low smoke points.
-In light of this, it is definitely useful to have a thermometer that you can use to measure and monitor the temperature of your oil.
+It would be a simplification to tell you to use the oil with the highest smoke point for all your cooking, especially because sometimes we want the flavor that good olive oil or butter imparts to our food, even though they both have relatively low smoke points.
+In light of this, it is helpful to have a thermometer that you can use to measure and monitor the temperature of your oil.

-Of course, while inserting a thermometer in the pan works great for deep fat frying, it's impossible to gauge the temperature of a very thin coating of oil in the bottom of a pan with a thermometer.
-When sautéing or pan-frying, the best way to judge the temperature of the oil is with your ears and your eyes.
+Of course, while inserting a thermometer in the pan works great for deep-fat frying, it's impossible to gauge the temperature of a very thin coating of oil in the bottom of a pan with a thermometer.
+So, when sautéing or pan-frying, the best way to judge the temperature of the oil is with your ears and your eyes.

 Should I Keep the Burner On High